dmacsuibhne/Reliably-download-RPMs-and-all-dependencies-recursively-from-yum/README.md

 # Reliably-download-RPMs-and-all-dependencies-recursively-from-yum

-Use yum to download an rpm and all of its depencies (and their dependencies etc).
-To easily install you can use 'createrepo --database /path/to/folder/with/rpms' and add this repo to '/etc/yum.conf'
+Uses yum to download an rpm and all of its depencies (and their dependencies etc).
+To easily install these afterwards you can use 'createrepo --database /path/to/folder/with/rpms' and add this repo to '/etc/yum.conf'

+Must be run on the same OS as is needed to install on.
+Automatically excludes RPMs with 'i686' in the name because it was intended to be used with an x86_64 OS.

 See also: